mozilla/anodejsholidayseason/localization.md

 That said, you can always go with a newer, more modern setup and add the missing features paper cut by paper cut.
 Just, please, look at Gettext and other older systems for API inspiration.
 They have millions of people hours of usage behind them.

-## String wrangling
+## Providing PO Files to localizers

+So our code is marked up with `gettext` calls.
+Now what?
+Get thee a String wrangler.
+This can be you, an L10n person, or a build system guru.

-The good news is that the GNU Gettext tools only have to be installed on the machine where the L10n wrangler is going to do that work.
+This may sound complicated, but the good news is that only the String wrangler has to worry about this peice.
 This can be an automated process, or the work of an individual.

 The following tasks are done in this phase